As Nashville continues it’s amazing growth, I’m now considered a rarity in these parts: a true Nashvillian. Born and raised.

 I worked on various short films around town for a few years, including my own short silent film that I wrote, produced and directed.
 It became clear to me that story was everything.
 “If it ain’t on the page, it ain’t on the stage.”
 For the next several years, I studied screenwriting exclusively with the Tennessee Screenwriters Association; eventually becoming President and serving on the board for several years.
 This also led to a stint teaching Intro To Screenwriting at Watkins College under their Continuing Adult Educations department.

 For the next the decade, my career was almost exclusively based in advertising at two direct response agencies in town.
 My roles varied from Senior Producer to Brand Manager, and Creative Director.
 I finally broke out on my own nearly two years ago, purely as a freelance producer, and have not regretted the move since.
+Most recently I produced the feature film "The Odds" for Uproar Pictures.
+It has won numerous awards around the country with various film festivals, and is currently making the rounds of distribution.

 If you made it this far, I’m impressed, because I have recently read that the average attention span of a human is now slightly less than a goldfish.